 Annie Ward received a bachelor's degree in English literature with an emphasis in creative writing from the University of California, Los Angeles, and a master's in fine arts in screenwriting from the American Film Institute.
 While studying at AFI, she sold her first short screenplay to MTV/BFCS Productions.
 Starring Adam Scott, "Strange Habit" became a Grand Jury Award Winner at the Aspen Film Festival and a Sundance Festival Official Selection.

-After film school, Annie moved to Eastern Europe to work for Fodor Travel Guides, covering regions of Spain and Bulgaria.
+After film school, Ward moved to Eastern Europe to work for Fodor Travel Guides, covering regions of Spain and Bulgaria.
 She remained in Bulgaria for five years spanning a civilian uprising and government overthrow.
-The novel "The Making of June," which Annie wrote with the Bulgarian revolution and Balkan crisis as its backdrop was sold to Penguin Putnam and published to critical acclaim in 2002.
+The novel, "The Making of June," which Ward wrote with the Bulgarian revolution and Balkan crisis as its backdrop was sold to Penguin Putnam and published to critical acclaim in 2002.
 Her second novel, "Beautiful Bad," was released in March 2019.

 During Ward's five years in the Balkans she received a Fulbright Scholarship, taught at the University of Sofia and script doctored eight screenplays for Nu-Image, an Israeli/American film company that produced a number of projects in Bulgaria for the SyFy Channel.
 She was later the recipient of an Escape to Create artist residency.